How Do Split-Dollar Life Insurance Plans Work?

 - Between shareholders and corporations

-Split-dollar life insurance plans are often offered as part of an employee benefits package and can be a good strategy to offer perks or retain high-value employees.
-By offering to pay part of the cost of the life insurance policy with values, the employer provides a good benefit to their employee.
+Employee benefits packages commonly offer split-dollar life insurance plans.
+Employers provide them as an employment perk to better retain high-value employees.
+By offering to pay part of the cost of the life insurance policy, the employer provides a good benefit to their employees.

-The employer and employee will sign an agreement that will outline how the cost of the life insurance premium will be shared between them, and who is eligible to cash in on the benefits of the policy, along with other terms.
+A split-dollar plan starts with the employer and the employee signing a contract.
+While contract details can vary, every plan will outline how much each person will pay toward the life insurance premium and who is eligible to cash in on the benefits of the policy.

 What Are the Agreement Terms?

-The terms of the split-dollar life insurance plan will cover all aspects of the policy payments, cash benefits, and "payouts."
-The split-dollar life insurance agreement is a legal document that should comply with applicable legal and tax regulations.
+The terms of the split-dollar life insurance plan will cover all aspects of the policy payments, cash benefits, and payouts.
+The agreement is a legal document that should comply with applicable local, state, and federal laws and tax regulations.

-- What conditions the employee must meet to remain eligible for the plan, this may include performance objectives and other terms.
+- Conditions the employee must meet to remain eligible for the plan such as performance objectives and attendance requirements.

-- Sharing the cost of insurance gives a low-cost option for life insurance for the employee.
-Sometimes split-dollar plans may even be "employer pay all."
-Corporate dollars are paying for the plan, instead of you.
+- Low-cost life insurance: Sharing the cost of insurance gives you a low-cost option for life insurance.
+Some plans may even be "employer pay all" where corporate dollars pay for the entire plan.

-- Having the life insurance policy may act as a way to prevent becoming uninsurable in the future if you become sick during the time when you are insured on the plan.
+- Avoid insurability issues: Having the life insurance policy may protect you from becoming uninsurable in the future if you get sick while you are insured on the plan.

-- Minimizing gift and estate taxes, as well as other potential tax benefits depending on how your plan is written up.
+- Tax benefits: Split-dollar plans can minimize gift and estate taxes, as well as other potential tax benefits, depending on how your plan is written.